louisgv/a-jekyll-blog/_posts/2015/11/2015-11-03-90-days-of-startup-day-4.md

 Nathan said there has not been a PHR for woman that he know of.
 However, to tackle that, we need a woman co-founder.

-+ Went back to Surf and hack a test some new React component.
++ Went back to Surf and hacked some React component.